darienbrothers/statlocker-react-native/docs/statlocker-tabs-revamp.md

 ## **11\) Accessibility**

-* All icons have labels (“Generate email”, “Move to Safe”)
+* All icons have labels ("Generate email", "Move to Safe")

 * Minimum 4.5:1 contrast on chips and text

-* Drag/drop has keyboard alternative: “Move to…” action sheet
+* Drag/drop has keyboard alternative: "Move to…" action sheet

 ---

 ## **12\) Coach Mode (optional, read-only for v1)**

-* Coach can see a player’s **boards** and **doc statuses** (not download, unless athlete shares).
+* Coach can see a player's **boards** and **doc statuses** (not download, unless athlete shares).

-* Coach can **leave a private note** on a school (visible to athlete as “Coach Note” with coach avatar).
+* Coach can **leave a private note** on a school (visible to athlete as "Coach Note" with coach avatar).

 * Quick suggestions:

-  * “Recommend follow-up to these 2 schools”
+  * "Recommend follow-up to these 2 schools"

-  * “Strong academic match—highlight GPA”
+  * "Strong academic match—highlight GPA"

 ---